giellalt/lang-smj/adjectives-affixes-fst-src.md

  LEXICON Ahkásasj  ! lexicalized and denominal -asj derivations

- LEXICON STÁVVAL  !
-OK& Kintel: stávval attr stávvalis, also as second compound
+ LEXICON STÁVVALIS  !
+Must be "stávvalis" in bot pred and attr, as "guovddelis".
+OK& Kintel 2012: stávval attr stávvalis this is err/orth taged, also as second compound, this is err/orth taged.
+No comparison.

 Derivations to adjectives, continuation lexicon not for hardcoded adjectives